 This Advanced Corrective Peel is a modified Jessner peel that uses a blend of chemical grade acids that are very effective for helping the skin achieve a bright and radiant texture.
 In as little as one week our patients’ complexion will look clearer and more evenly toned.

 This peel consists of a microdermabrasion treatment, which removes superficial dead skin cells from the surface.
 It is followed by a chemical peel, which leads to considerable results and less skin peeling post treatment.

 Dr. Brian Matthys discusses the benefits of Microdermabrasion and Chemical Peels

-Schedule Your Chemical Peel Treatments at Sunflower Dermatology – Kansas City
+Schedule Your Chemical Peel Treatments at Epiphany Dermatology – Kansas City

 1805 NW Platte Rd., Suite 120